alexander-digett/digett/src/pages/insights/3-great-drupal-7-modules-you-may-have-missed.md

 title: '3 great Drupal 7 Modules you may have missed'
 templateKey: blog-post
 date: 2012-04-06T13:06:05.000Z
+category:
-category: Development, Drupal, UX Design
+  -Development, Drupal, UX Design
 alias: 3-great-drupal-7-modules-you-may-have-missed
 summary: >
  I am such a nerd about Drupal modules … I get really excited when I think I need something that does [blank] and then I find a module that does exactly that.
 I love even more when I find a module that makes some UX or usability problem go away.
 We have talked about the Drupal 7 contrib modules Digett considers foundational to every project.
 Today I'm sharing three of my personal favorites that make UX or usability problems go away.